NewsLocal News

 TULSA, Okla. — A measure to reduce stolen shopping carts has mixed reactions, especially from those who try to help the homeless community.

-Tulsa Police Department confirmed to 2 News it shared an initiative with downtown stakeholders that would treat shopping carts as stolen merchandise when found off property, and issue fines against those responsible.
+Tulsa Police Department confirmed to 2 News it shared an initiative with downtown stakeholders that would treat shopping carts found off property as stolen merchandise and issue fines against those responsible.
 Officers could also choose to confiscate the cart.

 "In three months, we've gotten about 150 new shopping carts," Perez said.
 "They're expensive.
 But during these spans, we find carts stolen time after time after time."

-Tulsa Day Center CEO Mack Haltom said he's trying to get more information about TPD's approach, but opposes what he says could lead to criminalized homelessness.
+Tulsa Day Center CEO Mack Haltom said he's trying to get more information about TPD's approach but opposes what he said could lead to criminalized homelessness.

 "By citing an individual that's already kind of down, it's just going to complicate things more," Haltom said.
 "Plus, what happens to their belongings then?
 I'm not sure if they have figured out if they would just dump the belongings on the street and then leave them there, or how that cleanup takes place."

-Haltom also said he has yet to meet with Mayor-elect Monroe Nichols since he won the election, but is encouraged by his eagerness to fix homelessness.
+Haltom also said he's yet to meet with Mayor-elect Monroe Nichols since he won the election, but is encouraged by his eagerness to fix homelessness.

-Whatever options come to Tulsa's homeless, Perez is only shopping for results.
+Whatever options come to Tulsa's homeless, Perez only shops for results.

 "I couldn't tell you the exact details or solutions.
 That's really for our owner to decide," Perez said.
 "But what I can say is the carts keep getting stolen."